MelvinLie/Cauchy/README.md

-# CauCY
+# Caucy
-A lightweight boundary element method in Cython.
+A lightweight boundary element (CAUchy) method in CYthon.